 This screen capture was taken from the same AdWords account as the second photo.
 As we can see, after optimizing for mobile we see a 98.68% increase in calls and an overall reduction per call of 41.03%

 This campaign we see an increase in calls by 91.91% and an overall price reduction per call of 51.48%.

-External factors like the impact seasonal marketing trends might were taken into consideration to ensure that only the effect of mobile ad presence would influence the results.
+External factors like the impact of seasonal marketing trends might be taken into consideration to ensure that only the effect of mobile ad presence would influence the results.
 All the results of previous studies were compiled to represent advertisers across many verticals.